Pulavanchi

 Pulavanchi is a village located in Madukkur Panchayat Union, Pattukkottai Taluk, in the Thanjavur District, of the Indian state of Tamil Nadu.

 The name Pulavanchi is derived from a combination of pulamai (the name talent) and vanchi (woman), named after people who used to occupy the area.
 Now, the population is primarily Vellalar, Kallar, Aachariyar, Thevar, Naadar.
 Paraiyar(dalits).

 Kalyanaodai Vaikal splits from Puthu Aru Vaikal that too is separated from Kaveri River by Kallanai Dam rivers.
 The village is surrounded by fields of crops and coconut trees.
 There are also many ponds and a large lake.
 The village is one of 15 selected for the Tamil Nadu Green Village Award.

-Pulavanchi village is surrounded by greenery and several water resources.
-A branch of the Kalyanaodai vaikal canal, originating from the Cauvery River, flows through its centre, providing irrigation for the surrounding paddy, coconut, and sugarcane farms.
-The village's location near irrigation canals and water storage areas, known as kavalam, further enhances its agricultural productivity.